ClickHouse/ClickHouse/docs/en/sql-reference/functions/ip-address-functions.md

 ## isIPv4String {#isipv4string}

 Determines whether the input string is an IPv4 address or not.
+Also will return `0` if `string` is IPv6 address.

 **Syntax**